jenesq/UFO-s/README.md

 ## Exploratory Data Analysis (EDA):

 I completed this project using R.  I was struggling with cleaning the data in R because of the inconsistancy in each column.
 Therefore, I did a majority of cleaning in Excel.
-The data columns are Date, Time, City, State, UFO Description, Comments, and Coordinates.
+The data columns are Date, Time, City, State, UFO Description, Comments, Region and Coordinates.
+The region variable is UFO sightings broken out by Alaska, Canada, International, States.
+Yes, Alaska is a state, but the website had the Alaska sightings in its own link so I continued the pattern.

 After cleaning the data I reviewed my hard work with the following commands:

 knitr::kable(head(ufo))